tanaypratap/teamtanay.jobchallenge.dev/content/participants/ttjc@Harshi7016/index.md

 My projects:

-#### Analog Clock
+#### 0.Analog Clock

 _description_ Simple Analog Clock design with focus to learn basics after going through Tanay Pratap's course on Vanilla JS.
-It has dark and light mode which can be toggled
+It has dark and light mode which can be toggled.

 _stack_ Vanilla JS